theohbrothers/docker-isync/README.md

 Dockerized [isync](https://sourceforge.net/projects/isync/).

-isync syncs IMAP as a `Maildir` (emails as individual files), in contrast to [imap-backup]( https://github.com/theohbrothers/docker-imap-backup) which syncs IMAP as `.mbox` backup files.
+isync syncs an IMAP mailbox to a Maildir (emails as individual files), in contrast to [imap-backup](https://github.com/theohbrothers/docker-imap-backup) which syncs IMAP as `.mbox` backup files.
+Additionally, isync can also sync two IMAP mailboxes.

 ## Tags